tum-i4/green-fuzzing-artifacts/README.md

 #### ML-based Vulnerability Prediction

-- `ml_feature_data.csv`: Contains the feature data to train and test the machine-learned vulnerability prediction models.
+- `data/ml_feature_data.csv`: Contains the feature data to train and test the machine-learned vulnerability prediction models.
-- `ml_model_config.csv`: Contains the ML models and cutoff values for each subject program that we use in the evaluation.
+- `data/ml_model_config.csv`: Contains the ML models and cutoff values for each subject program that we use in the evaluation.
-- `ml_vuln_prediction.csv`: Contains the vulnerability prediction (i.e., the potentially vulnerable functions) of the programs used for the tradeoff analysis of our (saturation-based) fuzzing stopping criterion.
+- `data/ml_vuln_prediction.csv`: Contains the vulnerability prediction (i.e., the potentially vulnerable functions) of the programs used for the tradeoff analysis of our (saturation-based) fuzzing stopping criterion.

 #### Fuzzing Saturation / Stopping Criteria Analysis

-- `fuzzer_cov_data.csv`: Contains the code and bug coverage of various fuzzers at different time points (15-minute intervals) within 24-hour fuzzing campaigns.
+- `data/fuzzer_cov_data.csv`: Contains the code and bug coverage of various fuzzers at different time points (15-minute intervals) within 24-hour fuzzing campaigns.
-- `fuzzer_cov_saturation.csv`: Contains the times at which the fuzzing campaigns are terminated according to the different saturation-based stopping criteria examined in this study.
+- `data/fuzzer_cov_saturation.csv`: Contains the times at which the fuzzing campaigns are terminated according to the different saturation-based stopping criteria examined in this study.
-- `fuzzer_crashes.csv`: Contains the fuzzer crashes, including the time points when they were triggered and the deduplication (column `Bug_ID`[^1]) for extracting the unique bugs.
+- `data/fuzzer_crashes.csv`: Contains the fuzzer crashes, including the time points when they were triggered and the deduplication (column `Bug_ID`[^1]) for extracting the unique bugs.

 ### Pre-trained Vulnerability Prediction Models